roses are red violets are blue

-“Hi,” I said, weakly, rubbing an eye with a knuckle.
-Then, “Uh, good morning.”
+“Hi,” I said, rubbing a knuckle into my eye.
+“Umm, good morning.”

 “But it’s 4:55 a.m.”

-“Yes,” she said, “it’s always an early start for me.
-I know I should still be in bed, but it’s a sacrifice I make for my art, my music.”
+“Yes,” said Fiona, “it’s always an early start for me.
+I know I should still be in bed, but it’s a sacrifice I make for my art.”

-I wanted to protest, but couldn’t.
-Instead, I stood hypnotised by the soft gift-giving gaze of her simple hazel eyes, her long ginger hair and the grace with which her neck drifted elegantly into her strapping, load-bearing shoulders.
+I wanted to protest.
+Instead, I stood dazed by the soft gift-giving gaze of her hazel eyes, her long ginger hair and the grace with which her neck drifted elegantly into her strapping, load-bearing shoulders.
 Then there was the succulent cleavage, visible just above the accordion’s bellows between the v-shaped boundaries of her gauzy India blouse, and accentuated by the pressure placed upon her bosom by her ample instrument.

-I imagined her then, moving in her apartment alone, like a delicate wraith to the sound of her own music.
-In my mind, she was a squeezebox ballerina, au-naturel except for where I imagined the to-and-fro mechanics of her instrument made personal protection necessary.
+I imagined her moving in her apartment, a delicate wraith to the sound of her own music.
+A squeezebox ballerina, au-naturel except for where I imagined the to-and-fro mechanics of her instrument made personal protection necessary.

 But then I saw the extraordinary thing that sealed my love for her, forever.
-It was the blood red valentine tattoo, with its black outline, the size of a nickel on her left cheek, pierced by an arrow, straight and true.
+It was the blood red, heart shaped Valentine tattoo, with its black outline, the size of a nickel on her left cheek, pierced by an arrow, straight and true.

-“No,” I said, looking down at the hall carpet, sheepish, at a cigarette burn I hadn’t seen before.
+“No,” I said, looking down at the hall carpet, at a cigarette burn I hadn’t seen before.
 “I’m sorry.
-I’m not a starer.
-I don’t stare, I mean, normally.
+I’m not the staring type.
+Not normally, I mean.
 It’s just that it’s very early.”

 “And you should be in bed,” she said.